|Tuition fee type||Cost (per annum)|

 - Tutors officially acclaimed for excellent teaching and professional expertise

-- Opportunity to undertake a 48-week paid work placement in the UK or overseas
+- Opportunity to undertake a year of study abroad or a 48-week paid work placement in the UK or overseas

 - International Foundation Year course available offering direct progression onto this degree programme - visit LJMU's International Study Centre to find out more